jatin1510/miro-clone/README.md

 - **Enhanced Selection Tool**:
   - **Improved Layout and Functionality**: Added a duplicate icon in the selection box for better usability.
   - **Select Fully Inside Rectangle**: Layers are only selected if they are fully inside the selection rectangle.
-  - **Shortcuts for Layer Insertion**: Added keyboard shortcuts for selection and insertion in toolbar
+  - **Shortcuts for Layer Insertion**: Added keyboard shortcuts for selection and insertion in the toolbar

+- **Board Creation Limit**:
+  - User can make only 5 boards within an organization

+- **Reset Camera**:
+  - When the user scrolls through the canvas, a button at the right bottom appears through which the user can reset the camera position

+- **Color Picker**:
+  - User now has infinite possible combinations of the layer they want.
+Color picker also has the debouncing technique to prevent the numerous undo/redo actions

 - **Bug Fixes**:
   - **Search and Favorite Functionality**: Fixed the search and favorite functionality by using `useSearchParams`.